vrtmrz/obsidian-livesync/updates.md

     - Some trivial issues have been fixed.
   - New feature:
     - Reloading Obsidian can be scheduled until that file and database operations are stable.
-- 0.23.6:
-  - Fixed:
-    - Now the remote chunks could be decrypted even if we are using `Incubate chunks in Document`.
-(The note of 0.23.6 has been fixed).
-    - Chunk retrieving with `Incubate chunks in document` got more efficiently.
-    - No longer task processor misses the completed tasks.
-    - Replication is no longer started automatically during changes in window visibility (e.g., task switching on the desktop) when off-focused.
-- 0.23.5:
-  - New feature:
-    - Now we can check configuration mismatching between clients before synchronisation.
-      - Default: enabled / Preferred: enabled / We can disable this by the `Do not check configuration mismatch before replication` toggle in the `Hatch` pane.
-      - It detects configuration mismatches and prevents synchronisation failures and wasted storage.
-    - Now we can perform remote database compaction from the `Maintenance` pane.
-  - Fixed:
-    - We can detect the bucket could not be reachable.
-  - Note:
-    - Known inexplicable behaviour: Recently, (Maybe while enabling `Incubate chunks in Document` and `Fetch chunks on demand` or some more toggles), our customisation sync data is sometimes corrupted.
-It will be addressed by the next release.

 Older notes is in [updates_old.md](https://github.com/vrtmrz/obsidian-livesync/blob/main/updates_old.md).